microsoft/autogen/README.md

 ## Quickstart
 The easiest way to start playing is
-1. Click below to use the Github Codespace
+1. Click below to use the GitHub Codespace

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/autogen?quickstart=1)